Control System Design Engineer

 Create job alert

-Our client is a market-leading company in a niche sector who have been established for over 60 years.
-They specialise in the supply, manufacture, design, installation, and service of engineering equipment.
-The company is currently recruiting for a Control System Design Engineer to join their team, where you will be responsible for producing schematic designs using various software.
-You must have a driving license to apply for this role due to the location of the company.
+Our client is a market leading company in a niche sector who have been established for over 60 years.
+They specialise in the supply, manufacture, design, install and service of engineering equipment.
+The company are currently recruiting for a Control System Design Engineer to join their team, where you will be responsible for producing schematic designs to design electrical control systems using various software.
+You must have a driving licence to apply for this role due to location of the company.

 Job Description for the Control System Design Engineer:

-Ensure the bill of materials is produced for manufacturing to meet client requirements
+Ensure full supporting documentation is produced for manufacturing to meet client requirements

-Liaise with clients and suppliers to offer the most effective performance and expertise in design, and maintain an excellent rapport
+Liaise with clients and suppliers to offer the most effective performance and economists of design and maintain an excellent rapport

-Use PLCs, HMIs, VSDs, and other control products and designs
+Use PLCs, HMIs, VSD and other control products and designs

 Attend various sites